Programmingmonth/Programmingmonth/README.md

-Hi, I’m @Programmingmonth I am a programmer and I am a developer who works in all kinds of programming.
+# About
+Hello, I am a programmer.
+I mostly work in the field of artificial intelligence.
+But sometimes I work with all other programming languages.

 # Ways to contact us:
 [![YouTube](https://img.shields.io/badge/YouTube-FF0000?logo=YouTube&logoColor=white)](https://www.youtube.com/channel/UCLLHp-Ux-VAMCW7HruxCxZw)